-Herschel Grynszpan and Kristalnacht
+Herschel Grynszpan and Kristallnacht

-Home Page Hitler A Brief History Grynszpan and Kristalnacht The Einsatzgruppen Kapos Dachau Chełmno Auschwitz Complex Auschwitz Personnel Treblinka Sobibor Belsen, Flossenburg, Ravensbrück Stutthof-Sztutowo and Mauthausen Prisoner Categories The Ghettos Cogs In The Killing Machine #1 Cogs In The Killing Machine #2 Cogs in the Killing Machine #3 Holocaust War Crimes Trials Hitler's Jews, Hitler's Hypocrisy Time Line PIctures of the Holocaust Guest Book Page Book Source
+Home Page Hitler A Brief History Grynszpan and Kristallnacht The Einsatzgruppen The Concentration Camp System Kapos Dachau Chełmno Auschwitz Complex Auschwitz Personnel Treblinka Sobibor Belsen, Flossenburg, Ravensbrück Stutthof-Sztutowo and Mauthausen Prisoner Categories The Ghettos Cogs In The Killing Machine #1 Cogs In The Killing Machine #2 Cogs in the Killing Machine #3 Holocaust War Crimes Trials Hitler's Jews, Hitler's Hypocrisy Time Line 1 Time Line 2 Time Line 3 Time Line 4 Time Line 5 PIctures of the Holocaust Guest Book Page Book Source

 Angered at the way his family were being treated and finding himself unable to come to their aid, he decided to seek revenge on those who had done this to his family.
 With revenge on his mind, Herschel visited the German Embassy at 78 Rue de Lille, Paris and asked to see an Embassy official.
 He was taken to the office of Ernst vom Rath, a junior official within the Embassy.
-Once in the office pulled out the revolver and fired a few rounds into the body of the official. vom Rath was rushed to hospital and Herschel gave himself up to the French police.
+Once in the office pulled out the revolver and fired a few rounds into the body of the official.
+Vom Rath was rushed to hospital and Herschel gave himself up to the French police.

 Thousands of Jews were seized and sent to concentration camps and hundreds murdered.
 Jewish businesses and synagogues were ransacked and torched.
 The streets were covered in broken glass that twinkled in the moonlight.